Chrisae9/chis-website/content/blog/raid-setup.md

 With just a few clicks I was able to enable RAID mode in BIOS.

-I installed the new hard drive into my servers bay and rebooted the PC to enter the configuration utility.
+I installed the new hard drive into my server's bay and rebooted the PC to enter the configuration utility.

 ![Raid Setup](images/raid_setup.jpg)

 ### Mounting the Drive on Linux

-After the hard drives initialized in RAID, I needed to get them to mount them to my file system.
+After the hard drives were initialized in RAID, I needed to get them to mount them to my file system.

 #### Displaying the drive: